-Many previous works [3] [7] [17] [33] [40] in partitioning have used some underlying clustering algorithm to improve performance.
+Abstract - Many previous works in partitioning have used some underlying clustering algorithm to improve performance.
 As problem sizes reach new levels of complexity, a single application of a clustering algorithm is insufficient to produce excellent solutions.
-Recent work [1] [10] [21] [22] [27] [28] has illustrated the promise of multilevel approaches.
+Recent work has illustrated the promise of multilevel approaches.
 A multilevel partitioning algorithm recursively clusters the instance until its size is smaller than a given threshold, then unclusters the instance while applying a partitioning refinement algorithm.
-In this paper, we propose a new multilevel partitioning algorithm that exploits some of the latest innovations [19] [14] of classical iterative partitioning approaches [15] [29].
+In this paper, we propose a new multilevel partitioning algorithm that exploits some of the latest innovations of classical iterative partitioning approaches.
 Our method also uses a new technique to control the number of levels in our matching-based clustering algorithm.
-Experimental results show that our heuristic outperforms numerous existing bipartitioning heuristics with improvements ranging from 6.9% to 27.9% for 100 runs and 3.0% to 20.6% for just 10 runs (while also using less CPU time).
-Further, our algorithm generated solutions better than the best-known mincut bipartitionings for 7 of the ACM/SIGDA benchmark circuits, including golem3 which has over 100,000 cells.
-We also present results for quadrisection which compare favorably to the partitionings obtained by the GORDIAN cell placement tool [30] [41].
-Our work in multilevel quadrisection has been used as the basis for an effective cell placement package[24].
+Experimental results show that our heuristic outperforms numerous existing bipartitioning heuristics with improvements ranging from 6.9 to 27.9% for 100 runs and 3.0 to 20.6% for just ten runs (while also using less CPU time).
+Further, our algorithm generates solutions better than the best known mincut bipartitionings for seven of the ACM/SIGDA benchmark circuits, including golem3 (which has over 100 000 cells).
+We also present quadrisection results which compare favorably to the partitionings obtained by the GORDIAN cell placement tool.
+Our work in multilevel quadrisection has been used as the basis for an effective cell placement package.